CarlosViniMSouza/cvmds-blog/_posts/prancing-pony.md

 ---
-title: "At the Sign of the Prancing Pony"
+title: "Difficulties at the beginning of programming"
-excerpt: "The Hobbits reach the The Prancing Pony inn at Bree, where Frodo uses a false name, Underhill."
+excerpt: "My personal vision about the difficulties for beginners"
-date: "2021-03-03"
+date: "2022-12-16"
 ---

 Placeat consequuntur ullam aut sapiente illo velit.
 Eius facere ut molestias